jedisct1/fastly-terrarium-examples/access_control_example/README.md

 - User authentication can be done at the edge, so that origins only receive traffic from authenticated users
 - The exact same WebAssembly code can be shared by code running server-side (Terrarium), and client-side (a web browser)
 - How to use AssemblyScript and the Terrarium guest API
-- How to share data between AssemblyScript, WebAssembly and JavaScript
+- How to share data between AssemblyScript, WebAssembly and JavaScript.

 ## High-level protocol overview